deesclouds/discord-bot/README.md

-A discord bot to play around with and does some basic commands.
+A discord bot to study BANKI.

 ## Documentation need for creating discord bot